 In death's despite,

 And day and night yield one delight once more?

 ― Dante Gabriel Rossetti

-To Rossetti - feminine beauty exemplified fine art - and beauty was none other than the exquisite muses that he encapsulated in his paintings.
+To Rossetti, feminine beauty exemplified fine art and beauty was none other than the beautiful muses that he encapsulated in his paintings.
 He preferred the red-heads, the crimson flowers or the "stunners" as he so glorified his subjects.

-Above all, Elisabeth Siddal was his first and foremost model, his obsession and the woman with whom he fell madly in love and eventually married.
-She had a wild-earthly tumble of flaming copper curls and a heart-shaped face likened to the goddess Venus.
-Though after Siddal's tragic passing, no other woman muse had captured his heart or passion than Elisabeth who left him a tortured soul.
-Full of grief and remorse, Rossetti created a masterpiece, immortalizing Elisabeth and naming the work Beata Beatrice, a haunting memorial to his wife's final hours.
+Above all, Elizabeth Siddal was his first renowned model, his obsession and the woman with whom he fell madly in love and eventually married.
+She had a wild-earthly tumble of flaming copper curls, and a heart-shaped face likened to the goddess Venus.
+Though after Siddal's tragic passing, no other woman muse had pierced his heart in such a fragmented way than Elizabeth who left him a tortured soul.
+Full of grief and remorse, Rossetti created a masterpiece, immortalizing Elizabeth and naming the work Beata Beatrice, a haunting memorial to his wife's final hours.

 - The Day Dream (1880) Jane Morris

 - Water Willow (1871) Jane Morris